ogdendavis/saratogaspringsdoodles/src/cms/litters/mini-bernedoodles-with-skye-and-kobe.md

   min: 20
   max: 25
 colors: Traditional tri, parti tri
-date: 2024-07-23T01:11:44.912Z
+date: 2024-08-11T01:11:44.912Z
 ---
 This will be Skye’s first litter!
 She is the sweetest little lady and goes with her mama to her dance studio almost everyday.
 She has a very sweet and calm personality.
 Kobe is also a tiny boy that has the sweetest smile.
 Can’t wait to see these puppies.
+Skye and Kobe have honeymooned and we should confirm pregnancy July 11th